Reasons to choose American River to stay on Kangaroo Island

 Just browsing all of our unique places, whether shopping or not, is often fun!

-11. Proximity to Kingscote nearby if needed
+11. Proximity to Kingscote

 American River is the peaceful next door neighbour to Kingscote (Kangaroo Island's main township).
 Good roads and approx. 20 minutes drive connects the two towns.